 It’s the same list.
 That’s all Angular cares about.
 From its perspective, same list, no change, no display update.

-We can fix that.
-Let's create a new list with the new hero appended and assign that to
+To fix that, create an list with the new hero appended and assign that to

 This time Angular detects that the list reference has changed.

-If we mutate the list, no pipe is invoked and no display updated; if we replace the list, then the pipe executes and the display is updated.
-The Flying Heroes extends the code with checkbox switches and additional displays to help us experience these effects.
+If you mutate the list, no pipe is invoked and the display isn’t updated; if you replace the list, the pipe executes and the display is updated.
+The Flying Heroes app extends the code with checkbox switches and additional displays to help you experience these effects.

-Replacing the list is an efficient way to signal to Angular that it should update the display.
-When do we replace the list?
+Replacing the list is an efficient way to signal Angular to update the display.
+When do you replace the list?
 When the data change.
-That's an easy rule to follow in this toy example where the only way to change the data is by adding a new hero.
+That’s an easy rule to follow in this example where the only way to change the data is by adding a hero.

-More often we don't know when the data have changed, especially in applications that mutate data in many ways, perhaps in application locations far away.
-A component in such an application usually can't know about those changes.
-Moreover, it's unwise to distort our component design to accommodate a pipe.
-We strive as much as possible to keep the component class independent of the HTML.
+More often, you don’t know when the data have changed, especially in applications that mutate data in many ways, perhaps in app locations far away.
+A component in such an app usually can’t know about those changes.
+Moreover, it’s unwise to distort the component design to accommodate a pipe.
+Strive to keep the component class independent of the HTML.
 The component should be unaware of pipes.

-Perhaps we should consider a different kind of pipe for filtering flying heroes, an impure pipe.
+For filtering flying heroes, consider an impure pipe.

 There are two categories of pipes: pure and impure.

 Pipes are pure by default.
-Every pipe we've seen so far has been pure.
+Every pipe you’ve seen so far has been pure.

-We make a pipe impure by setting its pure flag to false.
-We could make the
+You make a pipe impure by setting its pure flag to false.
+You could make the

 impure like this:

-Before we do that, let's understand the difference between pure and impure, starting with a pure pipe.
+Before doing that, understand the difference between pure and impure, starting with a pure pipe.

 Angular executes a pure pipe only when it detects a pure change to the input value.
 In AngularDart, a pure change results only from a change in object reference (given that everything is an object in Dart).

 Angular ignores changes within (composite) objects.
-It won't call a pure pipe if we change an input month, add to an input list, or update an input object property.
+It won’t call a pure pipe if you change an input month, add to an input list, or update an input object property.

-This may seem restrictive but is is also fast.
-An object reference check is fast — much faster than a deep check for differences — so Angular can quickly determine if it can skip both the pipe execution and a view update.
+This may seem restrictive but it’s also fast.
+An object reference check is fast—much faster than a deep check for differences—so Angular can quickly determine if it can skip both the pipe execution and a view update.

-For this reason, we prefer a pure pipe if we can live with the change detection strategy.
-When we can't, we may turn to the impure pipe.
+For this reason, a pure pipe is preferable when you can live with the change detection strategy.
+When you can’t, you can use the impure pipe.

-Or we might not use a pipe at all.
-It may be better to pursue the pipe's purpose with a property of the component, a point we take up later.
+Or you might not use a pipe at all.
+It may be better to pursue the pipe’s purpose with a property of the component, a point that’s discussed later in this page.

 Angular executes an impure pipe during every component change detection cycle.
-An impure pipe will be called a lot, as often as every keystroke or mouse-move.
+An impure pipe is called often, as often as every keystroke or mouse-move.

-With that concern in mind, we must implement an impure pipe with great care.
+With that concern in mind, implement an impure pipe with great care.
 An expensive, long-running pipe could destroy the user experience.